cloudmesh-community/fa19-516-144/project/report.md

 5. For each applied path produce the hash and load the nonce and key
 6. Decrypt the nonce and key with CmsEncryptor using RSA
 7. Get the ciphertext from the config down the full path
-8. Decrypt the ciphertext using the key, nonce, and cloudmesh.version number
+8. Decrypt the ciphertext using the key, and nonce
 9. Set the path attribute with the plaintext
 10. Delete the files with hash as base name in the secpath directory
 11. Delete the temporary file